Malware Attack? Push Android Panic Button

 To ensure that the ransomware attacks like WannaCry and ExPetr do not happen again, Google has decided to introduce the phones with a “Panic button”.
 This panic button would enable the user to return to the home screen.
 This can be done by pressing “go back” button multiple numbers of times in a row.

 The new feature has been introduced to Android‘s 7.1 Nougat operating system.
 This feature aims to stop malicious applications from taking over a user’s screen which prevents them from exiting the screen.

-Using this panic button, users can deactivate any application that appears potentially harmful or suspicious for their device or have malware, instantly.
+Using this panic button, users can deactivate any application that appears potentially harmful or suspicious for their device or has malware, instantly.

 Other methods to prevent malware attack on device?

 There are other methods using which, users can avoid malware from encrypting and locking their device.

 These methods include, users, checking app permissions, keeping a check over the email attachments they wish to open, avoiding installation of apps appearing to be shady and lastly, installing an antivirus which scans and cleans the phone belonging to users on a regular basis.
 Such antivirus programs notify users for any potential threat.